 Speak With a Texas Child Custody Attorney Today

 You don’t have to figure all of this out alone.
-Whether you’re facing a tough breakup, planning a new parenting schedule, or dealing with a parent not following court orders, a Texas child custody attorney at Higdon, Hardy & Zuflacht, L.L.P. is here for you.
+Whether you’re facing a tough breakup, planning a new parenting schedule, or dealing with a parent not following court orders, our team of Texas child custody attorneys at Higdon, Hardy & Zuflacht, L.L.P. is here for you.
 We’ll help you understand your rights and build a plan that puts your child first.
 Call us at (210) 349-9933 today for a confidential consultation.